 Archiving your Doctoral Dissertation*

-* "Dissertation" here may also refer to DMA Document in Music or a DNP Project in Nursing.
+* "Dissertation" here may also refer to DMA Document in Music, a DNP Project in Nursing, or an ADP document in Audiology.

 All graduating doctoral students submit their final, approved dissertation to be archived by ProQuest/UMI and the University of Arizona Campus Repository.
 The dissertation acceptance and submission process consists of the steps outlined below, done after you have defended your dissertation and you have final approval from your committee (i.e. with any final revisions completed).
 This process consists of two parts: an auditing of the PDF file you submit for archiving to verify that it meets Graduate College formatting standards as listed in step 1; and the collection of documentation as listed in steps 2 through 6.